• Skip to primary navigation

 5. Paper Checks

-Even though there has been a significant decline in the past decade, companies are still using paper checks to pay other businesses.
+Even though there’s been a significant decline in the past decade, companies are still using paper checks to pay other businesses.
 Although convenience-hungry consumers may be more interested in speed over security, such is not the case when paying another organization.
 Typically, speed is of lesser concern when serving other vendors.

-• Checks are always traceable
+• They are always traceable

 • A bank account is not required to cash a check